MrDemonWolf/wolfpal/docs/content/en/configuration.md

 All of WolfPal configuration is saved in the .env and the database as well.

+View [.env.example](https://github.com/MrDemonWolf/wolfpal/blob/master/server/.env.example) file as an example for server.

-View [.env.example](https://github.com/MrDemonWolf/wolfpal/blob/master/.env.example) file as an example.
+View [.env.example](https://github.com/MrDemonWolf/wolfpal/blob/master/client/.env.example) file as an example for client.

 ## Server